skeeto/skeeto.github.com/_posts/2016-07-25-Const-and-Optimization-in-C.markdown

 Even with this special `const` rule, only use `const` for yourself and for your fellow human programmers.
 Let the optimizer reason for itself about what is constant and what is not.

-(Side note: In May, GitHub Pages [dropped support for x86 syntax highlighting][github], among a few other things I was using, so that's why the assembly listings in this article are so plain.)

 [reddit]: https://redd.it/4udqwj